SimonG8/qda_bench/README.md

 ## Research Questions

-The project addresses, among others, the following questions:
+The project addresses the following key questions:
-1. How do current design and optimization methods differ in their efficiency and accuracy?
+1. **Efficiency and Accuracy:** How do current design automation methods differ in terms of efficiency and accuracy?
-2. In which application areas (e.g., specific algorithm classes like QFT, Graph-State) do certain strategies show strengths or weaknesses?
-3. Can general recommendations for the use of certain compiler strategies be derived depending on hardware and algorithm?
+2. **Hardware and Circuit Behavior:** How do compilers and algorithms behave on different hardware with different circuits?
+Can conclusions be drawn for specific application areas?

 ## Project Structure and Functionality